mirimadahmed/SahlPayAdmin/README.md

 # Sahl Pay Admin

-> Admin dashboard based on paper dashboard UI template + vue-router
+> Admin dashboard for Sahl Pay a simple mobile payments application which is created for Hajj Hackathon for Hajj Pilgrims.

 ### install dependencies
 `npm install`